 SSP – the basics

-If an employee is sick for four or more consecutive days (including non-work days, such as weekends and non-work days) – they may be entitled to SSP for a maximum of 28 weeks.
+If an employee is sick for four or more consecutive days (including non-work days, such as weekends) – they may be entitled to SSP for a maximum of 28 weeks.
 Such a period is known as a ‘period of incapacity for work’ (PIW).

 Paul was off sick from Wednesday to Monday inclusive.
 A PIW exists as he was ill for 6 days – the fact that two of those days were at the weekend does not matter.